Monads

 The train never jumps tracks randomly, it stays on one track or the other, and every station (function) is built to handle both cases.

 If the user doesn't exist, or the profile is missing, the train never crashes.
-It just stops safely at None
+It just stops safely at None.
+You can later decide what to do (show an error message, fall back to defaults, etc).

 Last updated